natpombubpa-lab/natpombubpa-lab.github.io/_members/Chayaporn-Lakmuang.md

 ---

 Chayaporn Lakmuang (Bell).
 I am a DPST student and currently a Master student in  Bioinformatics and Computational Biology, Chulalongkorn University.
 I graduated B.Sc. in Botany from Kasetsart University.
 My previous research was about DNA barcoding of Thai Leptolejeunea.
 I am interested in ecological diversity.

-Bell is the first student in NatPombubla and joined our lab in December 2021.
+Bell is the first student in NatPombub lab and joined our lab in December 2021.